Pictures inspire poetry. In this post, you’ll find 13 ideas to use in middle and high school classrooms.

 Here’s an example I wrote (which proves you don’t have to be “good” at writing poetry to benefit from the learning experience):

 The cat creeps up from behind.

 We all know the student who loves to draw or truly enjoys a good graphic novel.
 Try offering students the opportunity to use the graphic novel or comic strip format for poetry writing inspiration.
 This assignment could work a couple different ways.
 1) Students could choose an existing comic strip or several pages from a graphic novel.
 They could white out the text and fill in the blanks with verse.
 2) Students who enjoy drawing could illustrate their own comic strip or graphic novel pages from scrap and also write poetry to accompany the images.

 6. Six-room poems

 Six-room poems are effective for many of my students because it structures their brainstorming into specific categories and makes drafting the actual poem easier.
 How can a six-room poem relate to a picture?
 Quite easily.
 Just have students choose a photograph or even a video (short films work wonderfully) for inspiration.
 They can look at the picture as they brainstorm ideas for each of their rooms.
-If you’ve never heard of a six-room poem or if you’re not sure how to go about teaching students to write one, this article provides clear and helpful directions.
+If you’ve never heard of a six-room poem or if you’re not sure how to go about teaching students to write one, this resource can get you started.

 7. Instagram photo with caption